francois-vincent/clingon/README.rst

 ~~~~~~~~~

 There is a utility module containing a user input management class named AreYouSure.
-This class implements a binary (True or False) oracle with the capacity to lock its
+This class implements a highly customizable binary (True or False) oracle with the capacity
-state to be always True or always False.
+to lock its state to be always True or always False.

 Typical usage (see example4.py):